 The criteria can vary from authority to authority, but as long as you’re aware of your status according the organisation you’re working with at any time – be it HMRC, Companies House or any other UK or EU government department – you should be fine.
 But as an overview, below are the main criteria you need work to.

-This is the most widely-used definition, and was created as a Europe-wide practical tool so SMEs can benefit from support from the EU and its members countries:
+This is the most widely-used definitions were created as a Europe-wide downloadable PDF guide, allowing SMEs to benefit from the support from the EU and its members countries:

 A micro-entity should meet at least 2 of the below: